Montpellier Legal Clinic

 During this initial meeting, you will explain your situation to a team of student volunteers who will handle your case.

-In order for us to provide you with a prompt response, please bring all relevant information and documents with you.
-The team will ask you relevant questions as needed to better understand the situation.
-After that, we will need about 4 weeks to provide you with the necessary answers and assist you with your next steps.
+To ensure we can provide you with a prompt response, please bring all relevant information and documents with you.
+The team will ask you relevant questions as needed to better understand your situation.
+Afterward, we’ll need about 4 weeks to provide you with the necessary answers and assist you with your next steps.

 The team will explain its recommendations to you during a second appointment.